 In Niger, men often migrate abroad for work, sending money back home to support their families.
 However, these gains can be quickly lost if events like conflict or a pandemic prevent international travel, perpetuating a Usually Poor cycle.

-Balkissa Matsallabi’s husband was prevented from traveling to the Cote d’Invoire.
+Balkissa Matsallabi’s husband was prevented from traveling to the Cote d’Ivoire.
 Programs like Concern’s Community Management of Acute Malnutrition can help to reduce the impact of these situations while families find more sustainable forms of income.

 4. Always Poor